carpentries/instructor-training/episodes/06-feedback.md

 > while they are still at the workshop than they are after they leave the venue.
 At the end
 > of a two-day workshop, your learners' brains will be very tired.
 Rather than trying to
 > fit in another 15 minutes worth of teaching, give your learners time to complete the
 > post-workshop survey at the end of your workshop.
-You will be helping them (they get a
+You will be helping them (with an
-> bit of a rest), yourself (you will get more useful feedback), and The Carpentries.
+> opportunity to reflect), yourself (you will get more useful feedback), and The Carpentries
+> (we improve our programs based on feedback, and our funders take pride in the success of our workshops, too).
 {: .callout}

 ## Minute Cards